soonick/soonick.github.io/_posts/2019-11-06-cpp-value-categories.md

 ## References

 References were later added to the standard, and with it, new rules.
-A reference (now called `lvalue references`) binds to an lvalue like this:
+A reference (now called `lvalue reference`) binds to an lvalue like this:

 ```cpp
 int number = 7;